 This recipe, for example, was inspired by a convincing comment left on my sweet potato fries recipe.
 Carla said, “These are wonderful and are even more unbelievable with THAI SPICY PEANUT SAUCE.
 Sorry to yell, but these two things were born for each other.
 Ketchup, honey, mayo based sauces do not do them justice.”

-She sounded like she was onto something, so I grabbed a bottle of San-J Thai peanut sauce at the store and roasted up to sweet potato fries.
+She sounded like she was onto something, so I grabbed a bottle of San-J Thai peanut sauce at the store and roasted up some sweet potato fries.
 She was indeed onto something.
-I did my best to recreate San-J’s version based on the ingredient list and made it a full meal by adding jasmine rice, red bell pepper, cilantro and chives.
+I did my best to recreate San-J’s version based on the ingredient list.
+I switched from fries to roasted sweet potatoes and made it a full meal by adding jasmine rice, red bell pepper, cilantro and chives.
 Thanks, Carla!

 Spicy Thai Peanut Sauce over Roasted Sweet Potatoes and Rice